 The tower below has a great blueprint that went with it.
 She built this directly from her drawing which was fun to watch.

-This was a great activity and would be fun to repeat later on in the year.
+The spaghetti and marshmallow tower lab was a great activity and would be fun to repeat later on in the year.
 I have a feeling that students would take a much more calculated approach if they had a chance to build a second tower.